robert-hh/Micropython-Editor/README.md

 - Implement full function set for line-edit by default

 **2.10** Support for esp32; simplified mouse handling
-- The only change was adding the esp32  name to the platformn detection
+- The only change was adding the esp32  name to the platform detection
 - Do not use global symbols for mouse parameters

+**2.11** Small changes to the esp8266 version
+- Faster paste from the keyboard
+- Enabled Mouse support as default